Crime and Punishment: Has the Adityanath government actually improved law and order in UP?

 The Thakurs are widely perceived to be the most powerful of all social groups under the current dispensation since chief minister Adityanath belongs to the community.
 But Ahmed was alluding to the social power of the Thakurs that stemmed from the age-old structures of caste.

 Bahubalis, he went on to say, did what they wanted to do without worrying about the consequences.
-“But a gunda does maar-kaat (beats and hurts people),” he said.
+“But a goonda does maar-kaat (beats and hurts people),” he said.

 The subtext was this: that society was used to seeing upper caste men throwing their weight around – the Adityanath government may have emboldened them further, but it was not a newly acquired trait.
 The thuggery of the Samajwadi Party cadre, comprising largely Yadav men, that supposedly thrived during the party’s regime, on the other hand, was more jarring and objectionable.